An intro to payments: Value, liabilities and networks - Part 3

 The government and central banks’ answer to the previous crisis was more control.

-MMT approaches have well entered the Overton window of economical orthodoxy and will be deployed in the next few years.
-The current virulent outbreak and consequent recession / depression will only hasten their arrival.
+MMT approaches have well entered the Overton window of economical orthodoxy and will be deployed in the

 Government crypto-currencies are the perfect tool to deploy such policies.